ifahmy/dronePCB/README.md

   - Top and Bottom: Signal layers
   - Inner Layers: +2.8V and Ground
 - Motor PWM routed in +2.8V layer due to limited space.
-- All measurements done in inches (2 decimal place accuracy).
-- Includes 3D top and bottom render views.

 ---

 ## Next Steps & Recommendations

 - Order fabricated PCBs.
-- Flash bootloader using SWD or DFU for Betaflight/ArduPilot compatibility.
+- Flash bootloader / firmware using DFU for Betaflight/ArduPilot.

 ### Future Improvements
 - Migrate from 4-layer to 2-layer for cost/manufacturing optimization.